Getting married or forming a domestic partnership

 Step 1 - Enroll in medical/dental/vision coverage

 You have 30 days after the marriage date or the date you formed your domestic partnership to enroll your new spouse or domestic partner in City-sponsored medical, dental and vision coverage.
-Coverage begins on the date of the marriage or the date the domestic partnership was formed.
+Coverage begins the month following receipt of your Benefits Enrollment Form and Affidavit of Marriage/Domestic Partnership Form.
 If you miss this deadline, you can enroll your new spouse or domestic partner at the next open enrollment period in the fall.
 To enroll your new spouse or domestic partner, you must complete and submit:

 If your same-sex spouse or domestic partner (and their children) are not tax dependents under IRS tax code, there are tax consequences based on the value of the medical, dental and vision coverage.